JayaswalPrateek/MyCSnotesForME/Cpp.md

 		- Accessing HEAP using `new`
 			- example: `int *p = new int[5]`
 			- If not freed at the end, we get a Memory Leak.
 Use `delete[] p` and then `p = nullptr`
-				- if you do `p = nullptr` first then you won't be able to free HEAP.
+				- if you do `p = nullptr` first then you won't be able to free HEAP later.
-			- once an array is declared in STACK you cannot change its size but it is possible if it is in the HEAP.
+			- once an array is declared in the STACK you cannot change its size but it is possible if it is in the HEAP.
 			```cpp
 			#include <iostream>
 			using namespace std;